Milan skyline with the Alps in the distance

 Milan Travel Guide: Design, Fashion, Food & The Last Supper

-A complete guide to Milan — Leonardo's Last Supper, the Duomo, design districts, aperitivo culture, where to eat, and where to stay in Italy's most modern city.
+Guide to Milan — Leonardo's Last Supper, the Duomo, design districts, aperitivo culture, where to eat and stay in Italy's most modern city.

 Guides for Milan